DeLuthpi/userweb-reactjs/README.md

-# Mini project user web
+# Mini project user web using React.js Framework

 This mini project was created to fulfill the weekly assignment for React JS material from the front end developer bootcamp at [dibimbing.id](https://dibimbing.id)

-This website is built using the react.js framework, following to install react Go to your command line and execute the following :
+This website is built using the react.js framework, following to install react : go to your command line and execute the following

 ```bash
 npm create vite FOLDER_NAME -- --template react
 ```

-## Libraries used on the website
+## List of libraries used in building this website :

 ### Axios for HTTP request